Form 1099-R Preview

 Y

-Qualified Charitable Distribution (QCD) — NEW 2025 IRA distribution directly to a qualified charity.
+Qualified Charitable Distribution (QCD) — 2025 IRA distribution directly to a qualified charity.
 Tax-free for owners aged 70½+.
 Counts toward RMD.
-Cannot also be deducted on Schedule A.
+Cannot also be deducted on Schedule A. Note: the IRS confirmed Code Y use in 2025 is optional — some custodians may still use Code 7.

 Two-Code Combinations: Box 7 can hold two codes when a distribution has a secondary characteristic.
 Common pairs include 1B (early distribution from Roth 401k) and 4G (death benefit paid as direct rollover).
 The first code is the primary tax classification; the second adds context.